nogibjj/hugging-face-gpt-trainer/README.md

 * We push the model to the Hugging Face model repository

+* And 'pylint' does absolutely NOT like the way our code looks

 ## Contents

 There are a few quick things to note about this repository: